 - 2 tbsp cinnamon for dusting

 How to Make Beaver Tails:

-- In a large bowl, mix the yeast, warm water and ¼ teaspoon of sugar.
-Allow to stand a couple of minutes to allow yeast to swell and dissolve.
+- In a separate large bowl, mix together the yeast, warm water, and 1 teaspoon of sugar.
+Allow it to sit for a couple of minutes to allow the yeast to swell and dissolve.

-- Place dough in a lightly greased bowl and cover.
-Place in a warm location and allow the dough to leaven for 45 minutes or until doubled in size.
+- Place the dough in a lightly greased bowl, cover it, and put it in a warm location and allow the dough to leaven for 45 minutes or until doubled in size.